ModelSaber/ModelSaber.API/README.md

 ## Structure

 #### Components
-This cointains the base components of the controllers
+This contains the base components of the controllers

 #### PC
 This contains controllers for pc models